grig23/primetime.en/help/AccountIQ/product-concepts.md

 MVPD, also known as Distributor, is aggregator, reseller, and distributor of Media Company video content.

+## Operation {#operation-def}

+Operation is a record created to track the effect of a particular [action](#action-def) on an associated segment.
+An example of an action can be a limit placed on the number of concurrent streams allowed for accounts identified by the segment.

 ## Overall sharing score {#overall-sharing-score}

 A value that helps users understand the magnitude of password sharing on Programmer properties or by MVPD subscribers and provide them a sense of urgency to act upon it.